aurora-multiphysics/platypus/doc/content/components.md

   (Dirichlet) and integrated boundary conditions to apply to the equation system.

-- [EquationSystem](source/equation_systems/equation_system.md): Class responsible for defining and assembling the weak form into an `mfem::Operator` that solves an iteration of the FE problem and can be passed to an `mfem::NewtonSolver`.
+- [EquationSystem](source/equation_systems/equation_system.md): Class responsible for defining and assembling the weak form into an `mfem::Operator`, that can be used to solve for the set of trial variables at a given time or timestep, which can be passed to an `mfem::NewtonSolver`.